 - Evaporated Milk - If you are unfamiliar with this magical product, go get yourself a can ASAP.
 Evaporated milk is real milk that has had about 60% of its water removed by an evaporation process.
 This process creates a much more creamy, rich, savory milk than regular milk, which results in a dreamy filling for this cheeseburger stuffed bread.

 - Egg - In this instance, the egg is working as a binder to help the mixture stay together.
-If you are allergic to eggs, try using a vegan egg replacer (like Bob's Red Mill).

 - Oats - The oats are also used to bind and thicken the filling but have the added benefit of giving you a bit of fiber.
 Use either quick oats or old-fashioned.
 Do not use instant or steel cut oats.
 And don't worry!
 Your kids won't even know they are there.